 YouTuber Allen Pan, aka Sufficiently Advanced came up with a special Raspberry Pi project.
 He has created a ‘smart home’ environment to control the technical devices within his own four walls, all operated by a Raspberry Pi.
 However, this home automation system is not engaged using voice or text commands nor a web interface.
 Instead, it is controlled by playing melodies from the game ‘The Legend of Zelda: Ocarina of Time’ by Nintendo.
 Much like Link - the hero of the video game - the YouTube star uses an ocarina to play ‘Zelda’s Lullaby’ to open his front door, for example.

 Voice command for garage door

-Towards the end of 2012, the individual Dark Therapy showed that Raspberry Pi can be used to open a garage door in just a few steps.
-In his Official Raspberry Pi forum editorial, the amateur enthusiast explains how he converted his iPhone to work as a remote control using a Raspberry Pi and Siri proxy software.
-The voice recording application on the iPhone is Siri, the standard speech recognition software that comes preinstall.
+Towards the end of 2012, user Dark Therapy showed that Raspberry Pi can be used to open a garage door in just a few steps.
+In his official Raspberry Pi forum editorial, the amateur enthusiast explained how he converted his iPhone to function as a remote control using a Raspberry Pi and Siri proxy software.
+Siri, which is pre-installed on most modern iPhones, acts as the voice recording application.

 The Banana Pi single-board computer is considered a powerful alternative.
 We present useful applications and ideas for Banana Pi projects.